Skip to main content

 Intermediate

 Moving from a recognition of HPA axis dysregulation to a strategy for its resolution requires a more granular understanding of the tools available.
 Peptide therapies function as highly specific keys designed to fit particular biological locks.
-They are not blunt instruments; they are precision modulators that can influence the at different points in the cascade.
+They are not blunt instruments; they are precision modulators that can influence the stress response at different points in the cascade.

 Some peptides work directly within the central nervous system to calm the initial alarm signals, while others focus on repairing the downstream damage caused by chronic cortisol exposure.
 This targeted approach allows for a sophisticated, multi-pronged strategy to guide the body back toward equilibrium.